 In-kind services are recognized as contributions, if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by the CC.
 These services are based upon the estimated fair value assigned to them by the donating individuals, organizations or by management.
 In-kind services do not have donor-imposed restrictions and are recognized as both support and expense.
 These services are reflected in the accompanying financial statements based upon the estimated value assigned to them by the donating company.

-The estimated fair value of these contributions of nonfinancial assets (in-kind services) was as follows for the years September 30:
+The estimated fair value of these contributions of nonfinancial assets (in-kind services) was \$57,546 and \$133,383 for the years ended September 30, 2024 and 2023, respectively.